athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Age of Ashes/Dalos.md

 abilities_mid:
   - name: ""
   - name: "Magma Splash"
     desc: " (fire) Whenever the dalos takes damage from a melee Strike, magma splashes from its open wound and sticks to nearby creatures.
-Each creature in a 10-foot emanation must attempt a DC 31 Reflex check save.
+Each creature in a @Template[emanation|distance:10] must attempt a DC 31 Reflex check save.
 On a failure, the creature takes 3d6 persistent fire damage as the superheated rock sticks to them and cools.
 The DC to end this persistent damage decreases by 5 each turn after the first as the magma cools."

   - name: "Volcanic Heat"
     desc: " (aura,fire) 10 feet.
 3d6 fire damage (DC 29 Reflex check save)."